Solo (Jennie song): Background and release

+"Solo" was released for digital download and streaming on November 12, 2018, through YG and Interscope.
+A physical version of the single was released on November 18, 2018, featuring the song and its instrumental.
+Alongside the CD, a 72-page photobook, a double-sided poster, a random photocard and a lyrics postcard were released in a special version.

 Recording and composition

 In a press conference held on November 12, 2018, Jennie talked about the song's creation, stating, "When I'm at Teddy's studio, he'll make a song and I'll just record the guide for it.
 It wasn't that he was working on a solo track for me.
 He just said, 'I have something new, let's try it.'
 So I recorded the song he had, and it happened to be a great fit".
 She also described the meaning behind the song as "When you're dating someone, you tend to present what the other person wants rather than your true self.
 I wanted to express that feeling.
 Rather than the heart wound coming from a breakup, I wanted to express myself more freely".
-While Jennie is not credited as a songwriter, she created the concept behind the song.
+While Jennie is not credited as a songwriter, she conceived the concept behind the song.
 She told the Hollywood Reporter, "So, I've input a lot of my ideas into the concept, the style and everything.
 So, I've had a strong connection from the beginning, I guess."
 Jennie explained how "Solo" was written by Teddy and composed by him alongside 24.
 The song is composed in the key of E-flat minor in a tempo 95 beats per minute and runs for 2:50.
 It has been described as a dance, pop and hip hop song, with EDM elements.
 SBS Kang Kyung-yoon noted that the lyrics follow two themes; a weak introverted girl and an "independent yet strong woman.